HajarSaadCS/Real_Time_Driver_Monitoring_System_Using_Computer_Vision_and_Fuzzy_Logic/README.md

   - Used for normalization

 - Absolute value:
-  - Ensures all distances are positive
+  - Ensures all distance values are positive

-4. Geometric Interpretation
+## 4. Geometric Interpretation

 - EAR increases when the eye opens
 - EAR decreases when the eye closes
-- Provides continuous measurement of eye state
+- Provides a continuous representation of eye state

-5. Final Interpretation
+## 5. Final Interpretation

 - High EAR → Eye is open
 - Medium EAR → Partially open eye
 - Low EAR → Eye is closed

 # Interpretation